Azure-Samples/cognitive-services-speech-sdk/samples/python/web/avatar/README.md

 # Instructions to run Microsoft Azure TTS Talking Avatar sample code
+This sample demonstrates the basic usage of Azure text-to-speech avatar real-time API.

+## Run the Sample within VS Code
+1. Install "Azure AI Speech Toolkit" extension in VS Code.
+2. Download this sample from sample gallery to local machine.
+3. Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
+4. Trigger "Azure AI Speech Toolkit: Build the Sample App" command from command palette to build the sample.
+5. Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.

+# The Speech SDK for Python is compatible with Windows, Linux, and macOS.
+- On Windows, install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170&preserve-view=true) for your platform.
+Installing this package might require a restart.
+- On Linux, you must use the x64 target architecture.

+## Prerequisites
+- Install a version of [Python from 3.7 or later](https://www.python.org/downloads/).
+- For any requirements, see [Install the Speech SDK](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-python).

-## Pre-requisites
+## Available locations

-* Follow [Text to speech quickstart](https://learn.microsoft.com/azure/ai-services/speech-service/get-started-text-to-speech?pivots=programming-language-python#set-up-the-environment) to set up the environment for running Speech SDK in python.
+The text to speech avatar feature is only available in the following service regions: Southeast Asia, North Europe, West Europe, Sweden Central, South Central US, East US 2, and West US 2.

 ## Basic Sample
 This sample demonstrates the basic usage of Azure text-to-speech avatar real-time API.

 * Step 1: Open a console and navigate to the folder containing this README.md document.
     * Run `pip install -r requirements.txt` to install the required packages.
+(Azure AI Speech Toolkit: Build the Sample App will be installed automatically, or you can install it manually.)
     * Set below environment virables:
-        * `SPEECH_REGION` - the region of your Azure speech resource, e.g. westus2.
+        * `SPEECH_REGION` - the region of your Azure AI Service resource, e.g. westus2.
+(Azure AI Speech Toolkit: Run the Sample App will set environment variable automatically, or you can set it manually.)
-        * `SPEECH_KEY` - the API key of your Azure speech resource.
+        * `SPEECH_KEY` - the key of your Azure AI Service resource.
+(Azure AI Speech Toolkit: Run the Sample App will set environment variable automatically, or you can set it manually.)
-        * `SPEECH_PRIVATE_ENDPOINT` - the private endpoint of your Azure speech resource. e.g. https://my-speech-service.cognitiveservices.azure.com.
+        * `SPEECH_PRIVATE_ENDPOINT` - (Optional) the private endpoint of your Azure speech resource. e.g. https://my-speech-service.cognitiveservices.azure.com.
 This is optional, and only needed when you want to use private endpoint to access Azure speech service.
 This is optional, which is only needed when you are using custom endpoint.
     * Set below environment virables if you want to use customized ICE server:
-        * `ICE_SERVER_URL` - the URL of your customized ICE server.
+        * `ICE_SERVER_URL` - (Optional) the URL of your customized ICE server.
-        * `ICE_SERVER_URL_REMOTE` - the URL of your customized ICE server for remote side.
+        * `ICE_SERVER_URL_REMOTE` - (Optional) the URL of your customized ICE server for remote side.
 This is only required when the ICE address for remote side is different from local side.
-        * `ICE_SERVER_USERNAME` - the username of your customized ICE server.
+        * `ICE_SERVER_USERNAME` - (Optional) the username of your customized ICE server.
-        * `ICE_SERVER_PASSWORD` - the password of your customized ICE server.
+        * `ICE_SERVER_PASSWORD` - (Optional) the password of your customized ICE server.
     * Run `python -m flask run -h 0.0.0.0 -p 5000` to start this sample.
+(Azure AI Speech Toolkit: Run the Sample App will run automatically, or you can run it manually.)

 * Step 2: Open a browser and navigate to `http://localhost:5000/basic` to view the web UI of this sample.